IRS Whistleblower Program: Getting Money from the IRS

 IRS whistleblower program

-If the IRS uses information provided by the whistleblower to successfully collect taxes, interest and penalties from a person or business who is in violation of tax laws, the IRS will award the whistleblower up to 30% of the additional amounts collected by the IRS.
+If the IRS uses information provided by the whistleblower to successfully collect taxes, interest, and penalties from a person or business that violates tax laws, the IRS will award the whistleblower up to 30% of the additional amounts collected by the IRS.

 • A very detailed, specific written narrative of the tax noncompliance issue